-The reflection can be guided, first with the whole group, then in smaller groups.
-Each dancer can reflect on how he/she felt while performing his or her role as a leader, and then how he or she felt as part of the group.
-It is not necessary for each participant to express his/her opinion, so the flow of the session is not interrupted.
+The reflection can be guided, first with the whole group, then in small groups.
+Reflect on how each student felt when performing his or her role as a leader on the one hand, and then how he or she felt as part of the group.
+It is not necessary for each participant to express his or her opinion, perhaps only three participants, so as not to stop the flow of the session.